 4.5 Evidence of Sustainable Design Principles

 One award medal will be conferred.
 At its discretion, the Jury may also elect to award an Honourable Mention or not to confer an award.
-All un-awarded submissions will be carried forward for a period of three (3) years.
 The award shall be a medal, cast with the RAIC emblem and inscribed on the reverse:

 Award of Excellence – Emerging Architectural Practice

 The award is to be offered every year, unless no award is conferred.

 The presentation of the Emerging Architectural Practice of the RAIC Awards of Excellence will be made at the RAIC Festival of Architecture or another suitable event.